Find Affordable College Courses

 Full Public Health at Brigham Young University - Idaho Report

-Boise State University came in at #9 in this year’s edition of the Best Public Health Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
-Located in the midsize city of Boise, Boise State is a public school with a fairly large student population.
+Boise State University did quite well in this year’s ranking of the best places for public health students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the midsize city of Boise, Boise State is a public college with a very large student population.

 While working on their Bachelor's Degree, public health majors at WSU accumulate an average of around $22,499 in student debt.